joeavanzato/omni/README.md

 ### Merge Types
 * csv
   * Merges all CSV files having the same suffix into a single CSV file - this is most appropriate if your command/tool outputs to a CSV
+  * Expects the CSVs to have the same headers - will skip files that do not match the first one inspected
   * add_hostname will insert a column at the beginning of the CSV with the detected device name based on the parent directory
 * none
   * Do not do any type of merging on collected files - they will remain in their per-device directories
 * pool
   * Collect files that match the suffix and move them into the 'aggregated' directory
   * add_hostname will add a prefix to the filename with the detected device name based on the parent directory
+  * This will remove the original file from it's original location inside 'devices'
+* asym_csv
+  * Used for merging CSV files with different headers - slightly slower than a normal CSV merge, but interchangeable

 ### Other Topics